Dai Houliang

 Dai Houliang (戴厚良 (Dài Hòuliáng); born 20 August 1963) is a Chinese chemical engineer and business executive currently serving as chairman of China National Petroleum Corporation.
-He is an alternate member of the 19th CPC Central Committee.
+He was an alternate of the 19th Central Committee of the Chinese Communist Party.

 Biography

 Dai was born in Jiangdu County, Jiangsu, on 20 August 1963.
 He secondary studied at Dinggou High School (丁沟中学).
 In July 1981, he was accepted to Changzhou University, where he majored in organic chemical industry.
 Beginning in 1985, he served in several posts in Yangzi Petrochemical, including deputy general manager, general manager, and chairman.
 He was appointed deputy financial director of Sinopec, one of the three largest state-owned oil companies in China, in September 2005, becoming vice president in November 2005 and senior vice president and financial director in May 2006.
 In June 2008, he joined the China Petrochemical Corporation, where he was promoted to general manager in May 2016 and to chairman in May 2018.
 On 17 January 2020, he was appointed chairman of China National Petroleum Corporation, replacing Wang Yilin.